How to Clean My Mac Hard Drive

 Step 2.
 Get Rid of Junk Files

 Then you can click "Junk Files" to preview and delete the files that you need no more, including app cache, photo junks, mail junks, system logs, system cache, trash bin and user logs, so that you don't have to look through every single files on your Mac.
-And the program allows you to organize the files by the combination of size/date/kind, which will help you identify the unwanted files more quickly.
+And the program allows you to organize the files by the combination of size/date/kind, which will help you identify the unwanted files more quickly and fix how to clean MacBook or iMac problem easily.

 Step 3.
 Delete Unneeded Files